cybercongress/go-cyber/docs/run_validator.md

 tar -C /usr/local -xzf go1.13.9.linux-amd64.tar.gz
 ```

 3. Add `/usr/local/go/bin` to the PATH environment variable.
-You can do this by adding this line to your `/etc/profile` (for a system-wide installation) or `$HOME/.profile`:
+You can do this by adding this line to your `/etc/profile` (for installation on the whole system) or `$HOME/.profile`:

 ```bash
 export PATH=$PATH:/usr/local/go/bin